Constitutional Challengers - Dundurn

 In Constitutional Challengers, Adam Dodek has gathered together twenty-six of the most significant constitutional cases, including five major decisions concerning Indigenous rights.
 Behind every one of these cases is a person who had a problem to solve and ended up entangled in the Canadian judicial system.

-Some of these people became crusaders — people who campaigned for a cause and set out to change other people’s views and make broader social change.
-Like sex-workers' rights advocate Terri-Jean Bedford and abortion crusader Dr. Henry Morgantaler, some are villains to some and heroes to others.
-But most of the people behind the biggest legal decisions weren’t trying to champion a cause, they were just trying to achieve a result that ended up being much bigger than themselves.
+Some of these people became crusaders — people who campaigned for a cause and set out to change other people’s views and create broader social change.
+These individuals, such as sex-workers' rights advocate Terri-Jean Bedford and abortion provider Dr. Henry Morgentaler, are villains to some and heroes to others.
+But most of the people behind the biggest legal decisions weren’t trying to champion a cause; they were just trying to achieve a result that became much bigger than themselves.
 They were along for the ride — often a long and convoluted one — in the Canadian justice system.
-It’s within their journeys — often overlooked by the media — that the true victories and life-altering costs of standing up for one’s beliefs can be found.
+It’s within their journeys, often overlooked by the media, that the true victories and life-altering costs of standing up for one’s beliefs can be found.

 Contributors